 Comprehensive (Optional): Comprehensive coverage pays for damages to an ATV that are not caused by a collision with another vehicle.
 It also covers losses due to theft, vandalism, flooding, earthquakes, fires and other causes.
 Like collision, comprehensive coverage has a deductible.
 For example, if someone steals your ATV, you could file a comprehensive claim and your insurer would pay up to the cash value to replace it.

-Taking that into consideration, people probably spend less time and drive fewer miles on ATVs than motorcycles, resulting in fewer accidents and claims.
+Taking that into consideration, people generally spend less time and drive fewer miles on ATVs than motorcycles, resulting in fewer accidents and claims.
 ATVs typically can’t travel as fast and don’t have as high a top speed as most motorcycles, either.

 In the table below is a breakdown of ATV coverage from GEICO for a 45-year-old male in the state of New Jersey.
-The sample ATV we gathered a quote for was a 2015 Yamaha Banshee.
-You’ll notice the cost of basic bodily injury and personal property liability is relatively inexpensive ($99), as well as medical payments and uninsured/underinsured motorist coverage.
+The sample ATV we gathered quotes for was a 2015 Yamaha Banshee.
+You’ll notice the cost of basic bodily injury and personal property liability insurance is relatively inexpensive ($99), as well as medical payments and uninsured/underinsured motorist coverage.
 Adding collision and comprehensive coverages increased the cost of an ATV or UTV insurance policy by hundreds of dollars.
-Comprehensive coverage likely increases the cost of a premium by a lot because ATVs, like motorcycles, are highly sought after by thieves and generally easier to steal than a car or boat.
+Comprehensive coverage likely increases the cost significantly because ATVs, like motorcycles, are highly sought after by thieves and are generally easier to steal than a car or boat.
 For comparison, the average cost of motorcycle insurance in the U.S. is $519 for a typical policy.